RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 #### EventStreams

 These are the properties of an EventStreams:
-1. `streams`: List of EventStream; All EventStream objects
+1. `streams`: List of EventStream, all EventStream objects.
+Default empty list
-2. `save_mode`: FileSystemSaveMode; The method used to save the data.
+2. `save_mode`: FileSystemSaveMode, the method used to save the data.
 Options are:
    1. MEM: the default method, saves to memory and is deleted when the program finishes
    2. TEMP: a temporary directory on disk that is deleted when the program is finished
    3. DISK: a chosen directory on disk that remains after the program is finished
-3. `base_dir`: string; The directory where the files are saved to if the `save_mode` is FileSystemSaveMode.DISK.
+3. `base_dir`: string, the directory where the files are saved to if the `save_mode` is `FileSystemSaveMode.DISK`.
+   Default is `"."` (current directory)
-4. `debug`: boolean; If True, outputs additional messages during program execution.
-Default False
+4. `debug`: boolean, if `True`, outputs additional messages during program execution.
+Default `False`

 EventStreams have multiple methods available:
 1. `list_for_dict(self) -> list`: returns the name(s) of files that store EventStream

-2. `read_from_packet(self, packet: RedvoxPacketM)`: reads the eventstream payload from a single Redvox Api1000 packet and stores it in the EventStreams
+2. `read_from_packet(self, packet: RedvoxPacketM)`: reads the EventStream payload from a single Redvox Api1000 packet and stores it in the EventStreams

-3. `read_from_packets_list(self, packets: List[RedvoxPacketM])`: read the eventstream payload from multiple Redvox Api1000 packets and store them in the EventStreams
+3. `read_from_packets_list(self, packets: List[RedvoxPacketM])`: read the EventStream payload from multiple Redvox Api1000 packets and store them in the EventStreams
 4. `append(self, other_stream: EventStream)`: append another EventStream to an existing EventStream or add to the list of EventStream
 5. `append_streams(self, other_streams: "EventStreams")`: append another EventStreams object to an existing EventStreams object
 6. `get_stream(self, stream_name: str) -> Optional[EventStream]`: returns the EventStream that has the name specified
    or `None` if it doesn't exist
 7. `get_stream_names(self) -> List[str]`: returns the names of all EventStream in the EventStreams
 8. `save_streams(self)`: saves all streams to disk; uses the `base_dir` property as the starting directory
 9. `set_save_dir(self, new_dir: str)`: changes the directory where data is saved to `new_dir`
 10. `from_dir(base_dir: str, file_names: List[str]) -> "EventStreams"`: returns EventStreams object from a directory if
     the names of the EventStream files match a value in `file_names`